View as Map

 El Taco Rustico

-You’ve got to appreciate Chef Juan Almanza’s journey from his early cooking days in Mexico to making waves in Tucson.
+It’s hard not to appreciate Chef Juan Almanza’s journey from his early cooking days in Mexico to making waves in Tucson.
 His slow-cooked beef ribs and the quesabirria tacos are out-of-this-world good.
 It’s no wonder they’re cranking out over 100,000 of them a year.
-Plus, they’ve got some pretty rad vegetarian and keto options, and fantastic crispy flour tortillas to boot.
+Plus, the menu hosts a variety of vegetarian and keto options and fantastic crispy flour tortillas, to boot.

 Ensenada Street Food

 Get ready for some serious Baja vibes with Ensenada Street Food.
-This food truck is knocking it out of the park with their tacos – even the vegans out there are covered.
-People say it’s like a mini trip to Mexico City right in the heart of Tucson, so you know it’s legit.
+This food truck is knocking it out of the park with their tacos – even the vegans out there have options.
+Tap into the Mexican roots right here in Tucson.

 a plate of food with a slice of pizza